-Music of Sergei Prokofiev: A Versatile and Prolific Composer
+Biography and Music of Sergei Prokofiev: A Versatile Composer

 I grew up surrounded by classical music, which both my parents loved.
 I discovered the music of Sergei Prokofiev at an early age and was immediately attracted to it.
 I found Prokofiev's compositions unusual, exciting, and evocative.
 I still enjoy listening to his work today.